What are the top Chinese social media networks?

 Along with moments, there is also a feature that allows you to find “People Nearby,” “Shake” (which allows users to see profiles of other users also shaking their phone), and “Drift Bottle” (which allows users to send a message out that can be picked up by any other user).

-The reason this app should be closely watched by marketers is because it currently has over 350 million monthly active users, according to Quartz, and over 100 million registered users of WeChat are based outside China.
+WeChat is the closest thing to Facebook that China has, and at nearly 1.2 billion users – including at least 100 million registered users outside of China – WeChat should be your top priority for your Chinese social media marketing.
 As brand continue to battle for brand awareness within China, more and more companies are looking to leverage WeChat to reach their target audience.

 Sina Weibo